Nasir-6/exercism-solutions/typescript/resistor-color-trio/README.md

 Welcome to Resistor Color Trio on Exercism's TypeScript Track.
 If you need help running the tests or submitting your code, check out `HELP.md`.

+## What I learnt
+- ```as const``` - used to make the object const readonly - otherwise will be a mutable const! - USEFUL DURING COMPILE
+- ```keyof typeof``` - used to collate the keys and create a type literal union of all of them - This can then be used to restrict types used to access the object!

 ## Instructions

 If you want to build something using a Raspberry Pi, you'll probably use _resistors_.
 For this exercise, you need to know only three things about them: